Choosing the Right Assessor Qualification

 If you’re looking to become an Assessor exclusively in a classroom, workshop, or virtual setting, then you need the Level 3 Award in Assessing Vocationally Related Achievement (AVRA) – Units 1 & 3.

-This award will qualify you to assess learners in a classroom setting but is not suitable for people who want to assess in a workplace environment.
+This assessor award will qualify you to assess learners in a classroom setting but is not suitable for people who want to assess in a workplace environment.
+This course covers Units 1 and 3, so you can still assess the vocational knowledge, skills and understanding.
+You would only be able to assess learnings in learning environments though, such as classrooms, workshops and online systems.

 3. I want to assess on the job